precice/precice.github.io/content/docs/configuration/basics/configuration-acceleration.md

 * While the `IQN-IMVJ` method exhibits excellent convergence properties as a result of implicit reuse of prior information, it also causes quadratic storage and runtime complexity because of the explicit computation of Jacobian matrix.
 To make this method practical for large-scale simulations, we introduced a set of `imvj-restart-mode` variants, which reduce the method's complexity to a linear one.
   * In particular, the `RS-SVD` mode gives good performance comparing to other options while retaining the original multi-vector convergence properties, although its performance slightly depends on the choice of the truncation parameter.
 * It's to note that a necessary prerequisite for convergence of the implicit coupling loop is the proper convergence of each participant internally.
 Inner convergence measure (e.g. of the fluid solver) should be two orders of magnitude stricter than the coupling convergence-measure to achieve good performance with quasi-Newton.

+{% version 3.4.0 %}
+The feature of setting bounds to data and `on-bound-violation` attribute for QN acceleration is new in 3.4.0.
+{% endversion %}